awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 + \(Optional\) Create an outbound whisper flow\.
 When a queued call is placed, the customer hears this message after they pick up and before they connect to the agent\.
 For example, "Hello, this is your scheduled callback\.\.\."
 + \(Optional\) Create an agent whisper flow\.
 This is what the agent hears right after they accept the contact, before they are joined to the customer\.
 For example, "You're about to be connected to Customer John, who requested a refund for\.\.\."

-## Create a Contact Flow for Queued Callbacks<a name="queued-callback-contact-flow"></a>
+## Create a contact flow for queued callbacks<a name="queued-callback-contact-flow"></a>

-To see what a flow looks like with queued callback, in new Amazon Connect instances see [Sample Queue Configurations](sample-queue-configurations.md)\.
-In previous instances, see [Sample Queued Callback](sample-queued-callback.md)\.
+To see what a flow looks like with queued callback, in new Amazon Connect instances see [Sample queue configurations](sample-queue-configurations.md)\.
+In previous instances, see [Sample queued callback](sample-queued-callback.md)\.

 The following procedure shows how to:
 + Request a callback number from a customer\.